bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 That is general description.

-If we look deeper in the structure, we will see the following data flow:
+If we look deeper into the structure, we will see the following data flow:

 .. figure:: _static/SJStructure.png